tnearey/SmartPhoneData/README.md

 * Stage 2.
 The "test" data files x\_train.txt, y\_train.txt and subjects\_train.txt are read and consolidated into a single data table.
 This is done via a call to the included function `readTrainOrTest('test')`
 * Stage 3.
 The variables are renamed programmatically using gsub and a home-grown function called camelCase included in the script.
 * Stage 4.
 The only  selected measured variables are extracted, namely the ones that originally had the substrings substings -mean(), -std(), -freqMean() n their names.
 * Stage 5.
 Package dplyr's summarise with a by_groups argument  is used to summarize the data.
 The call is quite cumbersome, so it has been created as a string programmatically and the string is execuated via `eval(parse(text= <long string with necessary summarise command>))`.
-See are comments in the script -- an alternate method is also shown in the included function `checkSummariesAlternateWay()`.
+See comments in the script.
+Also, an alternate method is shown in the included function `checkSummariesAlternateWay()`.
 * Stage 6.
 The resulting data frame is saved via write.table to the output text file

 ###Implementation notes:
- The program knows about relies on the relative subdirectory structure of the data as unpacked from the zip file downloaded from [http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones]
+* The program knows about relies on the relative subdirectory structure of the data as unpacked from the zip file downloaded from [http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones]
  See _File structure details_ below.
+* There is a logical flag called `DEVEL` near the top of the script.
+It is set to `TRUE` in the development version.
+When so set, it produces diagnostic information to the console.
+Setting to `FALSE` is meant to work without the extra output.
+It has NOT been tested as of this writing, however.
+* The DEVEL flag when set to `TRUE` has a _side effect_ of creating and checking for the existence of temporary .RData files.
+This was to save time in development because conversion of the text files was rather slow.

 ###File structure details
 	  There must be a child subdirectory named  "UCI HAR Dataset" with the original files as  unpacked.
 The file structure should include the following subtree of files: